programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 There are some new things in this code snippet:
 * `glob.glob()` uses Unix style file and directory name patterns, so you can use the wildchars ?, . and * to find files.
 It returns a list, that we sort by name and process each file one by one.
 * after we create the dataframe we remove those rows that have NAs.
 Remember that we gave `None` when the publication year was missing or wrong, this line removes them.
 Then we convert the date to 16 bit long integer values.
-* `to_csv()` saves the content of a data frame into a CSV file. `index = False` prevents writeing the row names (the data frame index) into the file.
+* `to_csv()` saves the content of a data frame into a CSV file. `index = False` prevents writing the row names (the data frame index) into the file.
 Unfortunately, the default value of this argument is True, which makes CSV a bit weird.
 * `read_csv()` is the opposite of `to_csv()`: it created a data frame from a CSV.
 With `dtype=np.int16` we ensure that each number in it is a 16 bit long integer.

 Now we have a data frame, however depending on how many XML files you downloaded and extracted the distribution might be highly unequal.
 As the first files contain more records about publications from the 20th century, we extract a subset: